Who is Arnaud?

 Arnaud's work focuses on conflicts taking place around the world, with a particular interest in Latin America and Africa.

-In recent years he reported from different countries including Mexico, Colombia, Guinea and Morocco.
+In recent years he reported from different countries including Mexico, Colombia, Costa Rica, El Salvador, Guinea, Morocco, Ukraine and Poland.
 He has written about the terrible flooding that hit Nepal in august 2017 and the situation in Turkey, where journalists and civilians where massively arrested right after the coup that took place that same year.

-His work got published in (international) media, including Al Jazeera, Trouw, De Standaard, De Morgen, La Libre, Knack and others.
+His work got published in (international) media, including Al Jazeera, VICE, Trouw, De Standaard, De Morgen, La Libre, Knack, Het Laatste Nieuws and others.

 He graduated from the Erasmushogeschool in Brussels where he obtained a bachelor in Journalism (2017).
 After that, he did a master in Political Science at the Vrije Universiteit Brussel (2019) and a postgraduate in International Investigative Journalism at the Thomas More Hogeschool (2020).